ycpcs/cs365-spring2015/lectures/lecture12.md

 to wait on its condition, implying that "this" is the lock associated with the condition.

 This is why synchronized methods are a bad idea.
-They make the mechanism used to synchronize access to the shared data, which is a *private implementation detail of the class*, and expose it to the world.
+They make the mechanism used to synchronize access to the shared data, which is a *private implementation detail of the class*, exposed to the world.
 The main danger is that there is nothing preventing *users* of the shared counter object from performing synchronization.
 For example:

 {% highlight java %}
 StupidCounter c = new StupidCounter();